clavalle-pts/ux-playbook/Charter/design-charter.md

 # TEAMS Design Charter

 ### Preface
-1. This is an evolving document, a guide for all involved parties, pull-requests for edits are welcome.
+1. This is an evolving document, a guide for all.
+Pull-requests are welcome.
 2. Deliverables, what are deliverables?
-Deliverables for now are everything that UX produces in a standard round of design.
-This includes but is not limited to a teams component worksheet which explains in detail the components and the various UI states, high-fidelity vector drawings, color and typeface attributes, graphic and code assets such as SVG files and css files, respectively.
-This may and/or can be changed as developer needs change.
+Deliverables for now are everything that gets produced in one design round.
+This could include things like a worksheet that explains the components and UI states, vector drawings, style attributes, graphic and code assets such as svg files and css files, wireframes, mockups and prototypes.
 3. Feedback, what channels?
 For now, google docs.
 4. Testing, who does this?
-Need management preferences.
+How does this feed back into the next design round?
 5. Iteration, how does testing get communicated back to dev?
+6. Timeline, milestones, goals.

 ## Components